-- Area ([Attribute:Shape]) [Attribute:Stories] - 16.
+- 15. Your new formula should read: - Area ([Attribute:Shape]) [Attribute:Stories] - 16.
 Click Check Formula, then click OK.
 Click OK again to close the New Attribute window.

 Using the Formula Wizard to create a dynamic attribute

 Now that you have set up the building area and the percentage of area dedicated to residential, retail, and office use, three simple formulas will give you the absolute area dedicated to each use.